openfoodfacts/robotoff/doc/introduction/contributing.md

 5. When you're done making changes, check that your changes pass flake8, mypy and the tests.
 In addition, ensure that your code is formatted using black:

+    If you are on Windows, make sure you have [Make for Windows](http://gnuwin32.sourceforge.net/packages/make.htm) installed.
+Don't forget to add its path in your [system environment variables](https://stackoverflow.com/questions/44272416/how-to-add-a-folder-to-path-environment-variable-in-windows-10-with-screensho/44272417#44272417).

+    A sample path may look like this: `C:\Program Files (x86)\GnuWin32\bin`

+    It is recommended to use Window's default command prompt instead of Power shell for smooth installation.

     If you are using docker:

     ```